The Mercers' Company: Etymology

-The word "mercer" derives from the Latin merx, mercis, "merchandise" from which root also derives the word "merchant".
-The words mercero and mercier, still used in Spanish and French respectively, have meanings similar to haberdasher, although the medieval mercers would not have recognised any relationship to that trade which was covered by the separate Worshipful Company of Haberdashers.
+The word "mercer" derives from the Latin merx, mercis, 'merchandise' from which root the word "merchant" is also derived.

+The words mercero and mercier, still used in Spanish and French respectively, have meanings similar to haberdasher, although London's medieval mercers engaged in trade much more generally than that specifically later devolved to the Worshipful Company of Haberdashers.

-Mercer foundations
+Charitable activities

 In education, the company has administered St Paul's School since 1509 (and its prep school St Paul's Juniors), St Paul's Girls' School since 1904, two prep schools in London, The Hall School and Bute House, and retains close links with Collyer's College, Dauntsey's School, Abingdon School, Peter Symonds College and Gresham College, all founded by mercers.
 In recent times the company has founded a City Technology College (Thomas Telford School) and two City Academies (Walsall Academy and Sandwell Academy).

 There was also a Mercers' School which was granted its first charter in 1447, and closed in 1959 when pupil numbers fell.
 The school was most recently based in Barnard's Inn in Holborn, now the home of Gresham College.

 In 2011, the Mercers co-sponsored a new academy school, Hammersmith Academy, specialising in creative and digital media and information technology, located in Hammersmith.
 The school was established in a new building, with support from the Mercers and the Worshipful Company of Information Technologists.

-Mercers' Hall

-The Mercers' Company is based at Mercers' Hall, 6 Frederick's Place in the City of London.
-From the 14th century onwards the Company held its meetings in the Hospital of St. Thomas of Acon on Cheapside.
-Between 1517 and 1524 the Company built the Mercer's Chapel on this land, with the first Mercers' Hall above it, fronting Cheapside.
-The building was destroyed in the Great Fire of London in 1666.
-The second Hall, designed by Edward Jarman and John Oliver, opened in May 1676.
-The Hall was extensively refurbished during the period 1877 to 1881 (the porch of the 1676 building is now incorporated into the facade of Swanage Town Hall).
-The frontage was remodelled by George Barnes Williams and the interiors were redesigned by John Gregory Crace, the renowned Victorian designer.
-The Hall was destroyed by fire in 1941 during the Blitz.
-The third and present Mercers' Hall was opened in May 1958.
-The architect was E. Noel Clifton of Gunton and Gunton.
-The Hall incorporates fittings from the old Hall, including some 17th-century woodwork and Victorian stained glass.
-The Mercers' Company is the only City Livery Company to have its own private chapel.